bessa75/ID-OOD-correlations/README.md

 gat.py : GAT architecture compared with the GCN in the paper

-good : modified clone of the GOOD benchmark repository
+good : Modified clone of the GOOD benchmark repository